-If you’re opening a bank account, you might be scratching your head wondering: What’s the difference between a checking and savings account?
+If you’re opening a bank account, you might be wondering: What’s the difference between a checking vs. savings account?
 And do I need both?

 - Deposit your paychecks